 A reduced storage footprint

-A recent IDC study revealed that enterprises have an average of 13 physical copies of critical databases and file systems within their organisation, all of which take up storage space in data centres.
+A recent IDC study revealed that enterprises have an average of 13 physical copies of critical databases and file systems within their organisation, all of which take up storage space in data centers.
 This data then needs to be managed too.
 By virtualising this data, businesses are able to eliminate the need to have multiple physical copies, reducing the necessary amount of data sets to just two - production data and one “golden master copy” that can be virtually provisioned as many times as needed, anytime, anywhere.
 With a smaller storage footprint comes a smaller storage bill.

 Redundant technologies removed